companieshouse/node-session-handler/README.md

 1. read cookie value from request HTTP headers
 2. verify cookie signature if cookie is present
 3. load session from store using verified cookie if present
-4. stores verified session in request scope
+4. sets verified session in request scope
+5. stores session in store on request end if session data changed

 Express.js applications wishing to introduce session handling should register middleware in the following way: